zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 ## Introduction

-<a href="https://www.grafana.com/", target="\_blank">Grafana</a> is dashboard platform to query, visualize to  understand your data stored in the database
+<a href="https://www.grafana.com/", target="\_blank">Grafana</a> is a dashboard platform to query, visualize to  understand your data stored in the database

 In this lab, you will deploy **Grafana** to Oracle Container Engine for Kubernetes infrastructure, and connect and build a few simple panels on **MySQL HeatWave**.

-**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
+**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud-native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

 Estimated Time: 15 minutes